samuelmc/foundation-select/README.md

 </select>
 ```

-Run foundation and it will automaticaly initialize all the datepickers
+Run foundation and it will automaticaly initialize all the selects
 ```js
 $(document).foundation();
 ```